NLTM-LID/LID/GUI/Readme.md

 python gui.py
 ```

-The GUI window will appear, providing options for recording audio, playing saved audio, and identifying the language using uVector and WSSL uVector models.
+The GUI window will appear, providing options for recording audio, playing saved audio, and identifying the language using u-vector and u-vector with WSSL models.

 ## Features